GemsLab/GroupINN/README.md

 # Data Acquisition

 Due to confidentiality reasons, we are not allowed to publish the Human Connectome data here.
-However, the Human Connectome data has open access; you can apply to access it through the link.
+However, the Human Connectome data has open access; you can apply to access it through the [link](https://db.humanconnectome.org/app/template/Login.vm).
 We are using the Human Connectome Project 1200 release; our collaborators in neuroscience help process the data.
-The methods to process the data is described in their paper.
+The methods to process the data is described in their [paper](https://www.biorxiv.org/content/10.1101/412056v1).
 The input to our model is time series; data should be in `.mat` files.
 Subjects’ data is saved in separate mat files and each subject have multiple mat flies for measurements at different time.
 The matrix in the mat file has the shape `num_timestamps × num_rois`.
 Our code will take care of the graph generation.
 If you already have graph data at hand, you need to modify `foundations/data_manager.py`.
+The names of brain regions can be found [here](https://www.jonathanpower.net/2011-neuron-bigbrain.html)

 # File Overview
 - `train_model.py`: main script to train the model and obtain interpretable results on the best checkpoint obtained through training.